-Mutual wills are made by two people (usually a couple) in largely similar or identical terms, by which they agree that their wills are irrevocable without the other’s consent.
-Entering into mutual wills is tantamount to entering into a binding contract.
+Mutual wills are wills made by two or more individuals (usually a couple) who agree that neither will change their will without the other’s consent.
+Once one person dies, the survivor is legally bound by the agreement and cannot alter their will.
+Entering into mutual wills is therefore tantamount to entering into a binding contact.

 Mutual wills are often confused with mirror wills.
-Mirror wills are also usually made by couples in identical terms, but the difference is that nothing is stopping one of them from changing their will in the future.
-Mirror wills are very common, in contrast to mutual wills.
+Mirror wills are also usually made by couples in identical terms, but the difference is that mirror wills are not binding, meaning that either person can change their will at any time.
+In contrast, as mentioned above, a mutual will cannot be revoked without the agreement of the other party.

-Couples might at first think that mutual wills would be a sensible idea as they could give piece of mind that the surviving spouse will not pass the family wealth to someone else under a new will.
+Couples might at first think that mutual wills would be a sensible idea, as they can have peace of mind that the surviving spouse will not pass the family wealth to someone else under a new will after they pass away.

 However, there are significant disadvantages to mutual wills.
 First, they heavily restrict a surviving spouse’s choices.
-As they cannot validly revoke the mutual will, they are stuck with it for the rest of their life.
+As it is not possible to validly revoke the mutual will, they are stuck with it for the rest of their life.
 They cannot add or remove any beneficiaries, which means they cannot accommodate relationships that change over time.

 Disputes can also arise as to whether mutual wills were validly executed, particularly as to whether the agreement to do so was sufficiently clear and free from undue influence.
 Two recent cases illustrate this.